The online shop for Zingerman's, now with holiday e-catalog.

 They go great with a sweet, nutty cheese like Comté.
 Lay a few out with a wedge, pour a glass of wine, and take in a nice evening at home.

 When the walnuts are gone don’t throw out the syrup!
 Baste a roast with it.
 Mix it with your morning yogurt.
-I’ve even drizzled a bit on Grateful Ed’s Buckwheat Pancakes — a nice alternative to maple syrup.
+It's even a nice alternative to maple syrup.

 "Lush, sweet, tender and irresistible, a little like marrons glacés, only moister"